Ryan Kaine is on the rocks…

 Had a better chance of fucking drowning.

 He sneezed.
-The movement shot a light sabre through his leg, his shoulder screamed, and the crushing vice around his head tightened.
+The movement shot a knife through his leg, his throbbing shoulder screamed, and the crushing vice around his head tightened.

 Martin pushed his free fist into his mouth, bit down hard on the knuckles, and screamed in silence.
 Once again, he let the tears flow.